POSTED BY February 27, 2011 COMMENTS (111)ON

 You can’t look at goals the same way as your parents did!
 The lives & times of our parents, ourselves and our children will have lots of differences; difference arising because of the way our society and economy changes from year to year, decade to decade.

-Let’s question the beliefs we have about some financial goals in our life, how we should change our way of looking at them and planning for them.
+Let’s question the beliefs we have about some financial goals in our lives, how we should change our way of looking at them and planning for them.
 I believe this is really important; important enough to cover this over a series of articles.
 This is the first of a 3 part series and we will cover Child Education in this series.

 Let me start from basics.
 Here’s how typical financial planning works in India.
 A financial planner captures your situation, helps you define your goals and then he plans for how those financial goals should be achieved.
-Take any financial plan and top most goals are
+Take any financial plan and topmost goals are

 For years, traditional financial planning has been going on like this, & no one questions the way we plan for these goals and how much importance we give to these goals in our life.
 Note that these goals take up a good amount of your monthly investments and you end up with less money each month!